kozmozio/docker-wordpress/README.md

-# Docker WordPress Development Envrionment Nginx, PHP-fpm, MySQL, PhpmyAdmin
+# Docker WordPress Development & PRoduction Envrionment Nginx, PHP-fpm, MySQL, PhpmyAdmin

 This Docker Compose configuration provides a setup for running WordPress,PHP-fpm  MySQL, Nginx, and PHPMyAdmin using Docker containers.

-Build for easy development setups, also possible to use in production with some tweaks.
+Build for easy development and production setups, also possible to use in production with some tweaks.

  - mysql:8.0
  - nginx:1.25.3-alpine